matacoder/senior/README.md

 ### Deterministic profiling versus statistical profiling
 When we do profiling, it means we need to monitor the execution.
 That in itself may affect the underlying software being monitored.
 Either we monitor all the function calls and exception events, or we use random sampling and deduce the numbers.
 The former is known as deterministic profiling, and the latter is statistical profiling.
 Of course, each method has its pros and cons.
 Deterministic profiling can be highly precise, but its extra overhead may affect its accuracy.
 Statistical profiling has less overhead in comparison, with the drawback being lower precision.

 cProfile, which I covered earlier, uses deterministic profiling.
-Let’s look at another open source Python profiler that uses statistical profiling: pyinstrument.
+Let's look at another open source Python profiler that uses statistical profiling: pyinstrument.

 ### `pyinstrument`
 Pyinstrument differentiates itself from other typical profilers in two ways.
 First, it emphasizes that it uses statistical profiling instead of deterministic profiling.
 It argues that while deterministic profiling can give you more precision than statistical profiling, the extra precision requires more overhead.
 The extra overhead may affect the accuracy and lead to optimizing the wrong part of the program.
-Specifically, it states that using deterministic profiling means that “code that makes a lot of Python function calls invokes the profiler a lot, making it slower.”
+Specifically, it states that using deterministic profiling means that "code that makes a lot of Python function calls invokes the profiler a lot, making it slower."
 This is how results get distorted and the wrong part of the program gets optimized.

 ## `resource` module